-Building the BRIDGE: closing the gap on digital exclusion.
+Building the BRIDGE: closing the gap on digital exclusion

 Lloyd, Ashley and Hosking, Ian and Bradley, Michael D. (2010) Building the BRIDGE: closing the gap on digital exclusion.
 In: Mapping the Impact of Online Information on the Political, Economic and Social Sphere, Google, London, 1st March 2010, Royal Holloway College, University of London.

 |Item Type:||Conference or Workshop Item (Poster)|

-|Deposited On:||07 Apr 2010 10:23|
+|Date Deposited:||07 Apr 2010 10:23|